eduwalkerbr/Default_Aplication_Flutter/README.md

-# teste
+# Default Apliccation Flutter

-A new Flutter project.
+Um novo projeto padrão do **Flutter**.

+## Funcionalidades

+A aplicação contém estrutura padrão de *cabecalho*, *conteúdo* e *rodapé*.
+Além disso, apresente a funcionalidade permitir utilizar um botão para somar um valor que será exibido na tela.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a **Flutter** application.

 A few resources to get you started if this is your first Flutter project: